This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Sift the all-purpose flour into a big bowl and then add the salt and chicken bouillon powder (if using) into the flour.
-Combine well and set aside.
+- Sift the all-purpose flour into a large bowl.
+Add the salt and chicken bouillon powder (if using), mix well, and set aside.

-- Heat the water to a boil.
-Slowly add the water to the flour and knead the dough until it becomes soft, no longer sticky and the surface becomes smooth and shiny, about 15 minutes.
-If the dough is too dry, add 1 to 1 1/2 tablespoons of water to the dough.
-Cover the dough with a damp cloth and let it rest for 30 minutes.
+- Slowly add the water to the flour and knead until the dough is soft, no longer sticky, smooth and shiny, about 15 minutes.
+If the dough is too dry, add 1 to 1½ tablespoons of water.
+Cover the dough with a damp cloth or paper towel and let it rest for 30 minutes.

-- Add the scallions into the dough and combine well.
+- Add the scallions to the dough and mix well.

-- On a flat and floured surface, divide the dough into 8 small dough balls, as pictured.
+- On a lightly floured surface, divide the dough into 8 small balls.

-- Working with one dough ball at a time, roll it to a thin disc using a rolling pin.
-Dust the rolling pin with some all-purpose flour as you go.
-Brush the surface of the pancake with the oil.
+- Working with one dough ball at a time, roll it into a thin disc (about 15cm) using a rolling pin, dusting the pin lightly with all-purpose flour as needed.
+Brush the surface of the pancake with oil.

-- Dust the rolling pin with the flour and roll the snail-shape dough until flat, measuring about 6 inches (15cm) in diameter.
-Set the dough aside on a baking sheet.
-Repeat the steps above for the rest of the dough balls.
+- Dust the rolling pin with flour and roll the coiled dough flat to about 6 inches (15 cm) in diameter.
+Transfer to a baking sheet.
+Repeat with the remaining dough balls.

-- Add about 1/4 inch (6 mm) of oil into a stir-fry pan or skillet over moderately high heat.
+- Add some oil into a stir-fry pan or skillet over moderately high heat.
 Transfer a piece of the pancake onto the pan or skillet.

 Notes

-If you don't use the chicken bouillon powder, then use a total 1 1/2 teaspoons salt for the dough instead of 1 teaspoon salt as stated in the recipe.
+- If skipping the chicken bouillon powder, use 1 1/2 teaspoons salt instead of 1 teaspoon.

 Hello,